-Gary L. Brown is a partner and Business Unit Leader of Kelley Kronenberg’s Construction Practice Group.
+Gary Brown is a Partner and the Business Unit Leader of Kelley Kronenberg’s Construction Division.
 His practice focuses on complex commercial and general business litigation.
 He is Board Certified by The Florida Bar in Construction Law.

-In 2015, Gary published the first edition of a book with the Daily Business Review (an ALM Media company) titled Florida Construction Defect Litigation.
-Now in its seventh year, the book addresses the legal framework surrounding construction defect claims including typical claims and defenses, contractual considerations, standards of care for contractors and design professionals, the applicability of insurance and surety bonds, the role of experts, arbitration of claims, the keys to successful mediation of construction disputes, and finally, the proper measure of damages in defect cases.
-In addition, Gary is an adjunct professor at Nova Southeastern University’s Shepard Broad College of Law where he teaches a course on Construction Law.
+In 2015, Gary published a book with the Daily Business Review (an ALM Media company) titled Florida Construction Defect Litigation, now in its fifth edition.
+The book addresses the legal framework surrounding construction defect claims including typical claims and defenses, contractual considerations, standards of care for contractors and design professionals, the applicability of insurance and surety bonds, the role of experts, arbitration of claims, the keys to successful mediation of construction disputes, and finally, the proper measure of damages in defect cases.
+In addition, Gary regularly lectures on construction legal topics, and is an adjunct professor at Nova Southeastern University’s Shepard Broad College of Law, where he teaches a course on construction law.